 (e) The residence time from the inlet of the nozzle tip to the inlet of the particle transfer tube or the PN pre-classifier shall be below 3s;

-(f) A maximum of one bend of 90° may be applied to the probes provided that the bending radius rp is at least four times the inner diameter (4∙dp) of the PN sampling probe(s).
+(f) A maximum of one bend of 90° may be applied to the probes provided that the bending radius rb is at least four times the inner diameter (4∙dp) of the PN sampling probe(s).

 12.2.1.3.
 PN Sampling Nozzles

 Appropriate nozzles to ensure isokinetic sampling based on the total extracted sampling flow and the average cooling airflow shall be used.
-The testing facility shall select sampling nozzles meeting the following requirements for both TPN10 and SPN10 sampling:
+The testing facility shall select PN sampling nozzles for both TPN10 and SPN10 sampling that meet the following requirements:

 (a) Use nozzles made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;